jinisaweaklearner/AWS/common_questions.md

 File lock, concurrent access, auto scale = EFS

 ## AWS Elastic Beanstalk
-AWS Elastic Beanstalk is an easy-to-use service for deploying and scaling web applications and services developed with Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker on familiar servers such as Apache, Nginx, Passenger, and IIS.
+- AWS Elastic Beanstalk is an easy-to-use service for deploying and scaling web applications and services developed with Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker on familiar servers such as Apache, Nginx, Passenger, and IIS.
+- No need to manage services
+- the service automatically handles all the details such as resource provisioning, load balancing, auto-scaling, and monitoring

 ## ELB Elastic Load Balancing
 Elastic Load Balancing automatically distributes incoming application traffic across multiple targets, such as Amazon EC2 instances, containers, IP addresses, and Lambda functions.
 It can handle the varying load of your application traffic in a single Availability Zone or across multiple Availability Zones.
 Elastic Load Balancing offers three types of load balancers that all feature the high availability, automatic scaling, and robust security necessary to make your applications fault tolerant.

-- Application Load Balancer (for micro services;path-based routing)
+- Application Load Balancer
+  - Elastic Load Balancing provides access logs that capture detailed information about requests sent to your load balancer.
+  - for micro services;path-based routing
 - Network Load Balancer
 - Classic Load Balancer

+Internet-Facing LB needs public subnet for each AZ (2 x 1 public subnet).
+Web and DB servers need to be on separate pvt subnets in 2 AZs for HA

 ## Elastic Block Store (EBS)
 Amazon Elastic Block Store (Amazon EBS) provides block level storage volumes for use with EC2 instances.
 EBS volumes behave like raw, unformatted block devices.
 You can mount these volumes as devices on your instances.
 EBS volumes that are attached to an instance are exposed as storage volumes that persist independently from the life of the instance.
 You can create a file system on top of these volumes, or use them in any way you would use a block device (such as a hard drive).
 You can dynamically change the configuration of a volume attached to an instance.